elsemikk/Wren_popgen/2_PCA_plotting.md

 **Output:**: PCA figures and PCA data

-Note that the R code provided here will require a few changes before it can be run on a different machine: changing the path to the working directory, source function file, and input data files.
+Note that the R code, provided here, as well as other R code in this repository, will require a few changes before it can be run on a different machine: changing the path to the working directory, source function file, and input data files.

 # PCA of whole genome data